relalis/ogz-source/README.md

 ## clang-cl:
 Windows SDK and clang-cl 19 are required to cross-build the client on Debian bookworm.

 `sudo apt install clang-19 lld-19`

-Simply run `build-cross-clang.sh` to build under clang/cmake.
+Run `build-cross-clang.sh` to download the Windows SDK/CRT and automatically build.

 Run `build-cross-clang.sh --help` for options.

+You can specify a preexisting sdk/crt with the environment variable `WINDOWS_TOOLCHAIN_PATH`.
+It is highly recommended to use [Jake-Shadle/xwin](https://github.com/Jake-Shadle/xwin) to fetch the SDK.

 ## Windows:
 Requisites: